mchmarny/knative-demos/eventing-twitter/README.md

 slack-publisher-wkmmn-deployment-5b8d5f8c7c    2/2       Running   0          53m
 ```

 Now that you have both the viewer service configured, you can wire it to the broker with a trigger.
 You should not have to edit the `config/slack-trigger.yaml` file unless you made some naming changes above.
-The only thing to point out here is that we are now filtering only the events that have been clasified as psitive (type: `com.twitter.negative`).
+The only thing to point out here is that we are now filtering only the events that have been classified as positive (type: `com.twitter.negative`).

 ```yaml
 filter: